KrysB4k/Plugin_ParticleSystem/README.md

 Coming soon, an **API Reference** will also be hosted and updated with new functionalities and features in future plugin releases.

-## 5. I found a bug in the plugin / I have a complaint about some feature.
+## 5. I found a bug in the plugin / I would like to request some feature.
 Where can I report it?
 We mainly accept bug reports on the [Issues section](https://github.com/KrysB4k/Plugin_ParticleSystem/issues) of this repository.
 Reporting an issue requires registering a (free) GitHub account.

 Additionally, we will accept bug reports in the Tomb Raider Forums thread pertaining to this plugin: